idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 `NestedSolve` is a C++ class object needs to be instantiated (constructed) to set up a solver environment.
-This solver environment can be a local or member variable of the the object it is used within.
+This solver environment can be a local or member variable of the object it is used within.

 The purpose of the solve environment is to store *solver options*, such as tolerances, and *solver state*, such as convergence reason or failure state of